guillaumegenthial/guillaumegenthial.github.io/_posts/2020-02-19-config-python-techniques.markdown

 model = Model()  # Argument `layers` provided by gin
 ```

-The only caveat with gin is that it blurs lines between the code and configuration : the gin syntax is really close to python.
+The only caveat with gin is that it blurs lines between code and configuration : the gin syntax is really close to python.
 Also, because gin is taking care of dependencies for you, it is counter-intuitive at first.
-However, if you take some time to think about it, gin really provides something that python does not : easy definition of dependencies in a linear way, i.e. define each object, and delegate the injection to gin.
+However, if you take some time to think about it, gin really provides something that python does not : easy definition of dependencies in a linear way, i.e. define how classes are supposed to be put together, and delegate the injection to gin.

-In the above example, notice how we do not explicitly provide the vocab to the transforms : we let gin take care of it.
+#### With python `super()` method

+Not much to say here, as everything is explained by Raymon Hettinger in [Super considered super!](https://www.youtube.com/watch?v=EiOglTERPEo) PyCon 2015 talk.

 <a id="a-machine-learning-perspective"></a>
 ## A Machine Learning Perspective

-In Machine Learning, more especially in Deep Learning, your code is usually built around the following abstractions
+In Machine Learning, more especially in Deep Learning, the code is usually built around the following abstractions
 - dataset
 - preprocessing
 - layers